Suzanna-Linn/slua/docs/moving-operators.md

 -  ^ : bit32.bxor()
 -  << : bit32.lshift()
 -  \>\> : bit32.arshift()
-band, bor and bnot can take any quantity of operators.
+band, bor and bxor can take any quantity of operators.

 For instance, in the event changed:
 - In LSL: <code class="language-lsl">if (change & (CHANGED_OWNER | CHANGED_INVENTORY )) {</code>